wasp-lang/wasp/web/docs/deploying.md

 Fly has  [free allowances](https://fly.io/docs/about/pricing/#free-allowances) for up to 3 VMs.
 If you already have some apps deployed on their free Hobby Plan, you will need to add your credit card info before proceeding.
 :::

 The list of available Fly regions can be found [here](https://fly.io/docs/reference/regions/).
+You can also run `wasp deploy fly cmd platform regions --context server`.

 ### Commands